42nd Military Police Brigade: Origins

 The 42nd Military Police Group traces its lineage back to the 7751st Military Police Detachment, which was established on 21 March 1949, to fight organized and widespread black-market activities which posed a serious threat to the German economy.
-The unit enforced USEUCOM Customs Regulations, investigated violations, controlled parcel post shipments of black marketable goods, and manned twenty-three border stations used by US military personnel crossing the international borders of post-World War II, the U.S. occupied Germany.
+The unit enforced USEUCOM Customs Regulations, investigated violations, controlled parcel post shipments of black marketable goods, and manned twenty-three border stations used by U.S. military personnel crossing the international borders of post-World War II, the U.S. occupied Germany.

 In August 1950, the U.S. High Commission for Germany requested the services of the "Customs Unit," later designated as the 42d Military Police Detachment, to control the eastward movement of restricted goods to "Satellite Bloc" countries.
 With the increase in tensions between the United States and the Soviet Union, this function was important to U.S. interests in Europe.
-On 1 November 1952, the detachment was relieved of its strategic export control function, which was subsequently was resumed by German authorities.
-In May 1955, Germany regained sovereignty over its land from US military forces.
+On 1 November 1952, the detachment was relieved of its strategic export control function, which was subsequently resumed by German authorities.
+In May 1955, Germany regained sovereignty over its land from U.S. military forces.
 The rights, privileges, and obligations of the foreign forces and their members stationed in Germany were then based on the Bonn forces convention, the forerunner of the North Atlantic Treaty Organization Status of Forces Agreement (NATO SOFA) and the supplementary agreement that followed.
 As a result, the unit was charged with establishing customs controls within Germany.
 It was because of this responsibility that the unit would never be deployed in support of the Korean War or the Vietnam War.